 Your body treats your freshly peeling tattoo as a wound.
 This is because it is.
 When your tattoo starts to peel, it’s your body shedding dry skin.
 Shedding dry skin is part of the tattoo healing process.

-You should never peel skin from your tattoo yourself.
+You should never peel the skin from your tattoo yourself.
 Instead, let your body handle it.
 Of course, if the peeling skin comes off in the shower, this is normal.

 When to Expect Tattoo Peeling to Stop